 To learn more about TDS’ history with the City of Austin and concerns about the City’s management of waste, recyclables and compostables under the direction of Assistant City Manager Robert Goode, please review this 10-year chronology detailing Mr. Goode’s ‘control and capture’ management agenda and its detrimental effects on our community.

 TDS is participating in the ongoing Austin City Council Waste Management Policy Working Group process to develop and adopt reform recommendations for ensuring transparency, environmental integrity and financial responsibility in the City’s management of waste, recyclables, organics and other disposal streams.
 As this time none of the twelve Working Group policy recommendations issued in July 2017 have yet been considered by the full City Council.

 Reforming Austin’s Anti-Lobbying Ordinance

 TDS is advocating for reform of the City of Austin’s Anti-Lobbying Ordinance to protect free speech rights and ensure fairness and transparency during the City’s waste procurement process.
-The City Council is expected to consider staff-proposed ALO revisions soon.
+The City Council is expected to consider staff-proposed ALO revisions on 6/14/18.

 Reforming Austin’s Landfill Criteria Matrix

 TDS is advocating for reform of the City’s criteria matrix for selecting landfill facilities to service City contracts to ensure environmental integrity and financial responsibility.
-At this time City staff is proposing criteria revisions which are under review by the Zero Waste Advisory Commission and stakeholders.
+At this time City staff is developing criteria revisions which have been under review by stakeholders and which are expected to be presented to the Zero Waste Advisory Committee (ZWAC) and City Council soon.

 Solicitation: Citywide Dumpster Collection Services